tarkatronic/alt_website/README.md

-alt_website
+Active Lifestyle Therapy&trade; website
 ===========

-Active Lifestyle Therapy website
+This is a basic content website built on lyrical_page.